telerik/winforms-docs/scheduler/views/working-with-views.md

 {{endregion}}

-Retrieve the view that is currently being displayed by using the ActiveView property, cast it to be the ActiveViewType#_[C#] Using the ActiveView property_
+Retrieve the view that is currently being displayed by using the ActiveView property, cast it to be the ActiveViewType

 {{source=..\SamplesCS\Scheduler\Views\WorkingWithViews.cs region=weekCount}}
 {{source=..\SamplesVB\Scheduler\Views\WorkingWithViews.vb region=weekCount}}